Sous Vide Bistek with Rib Eyeby

 With this and any of these recipes, the first time is not always going to turn out the best.
 It’s a lot of trial and error so be nice to yourself and don’t give up!

-- Onion (1 small, 1/2 sliced into rings and 1/2 diced)
+- onion (1 small, 1/2 sliced into rings and 1/2 diced)

 - Set your sous vide tool to your desired temperature and time based on the preferred doneness of your steak.
 (For cook times and temperatures, check out the full recipe here.)

-- Once the water has reached the desired temperature, partially open the ziplock as you submerge your bag of meat into the water; be careful not to get any water in the bag or food into the water.
+- Once the water has reached the desired temperature, partially open the ziplock as you submerge your bag of meat into the water; be careful not to get any water into the bag or food into the water.
 Use the water to displace the air in the bag.
 Once you’ve gotten as much air out as you can, re-seal the ziplock bag.
 Now just wait until your steak is done cooking.
 Ours took 1 hour @ 129°F.

 - When your meat is done cooking, remove the bag of meat from the water.
 Remove and pat dry the steak with a paper towel, and save the excess marinade in a separate bowl to be used at a later time.